syl22-00/pocketsphinx.js/doc/AudioRecorder/README.md

 * `{command: 'start', data: data}`, posted when `recorder.start(data)` is called. `data` can be anything useful to the consumer.
 For instance it can indicate which language model to use to a speech recognizer.
 * `{command: 'stop'}`, posted when `recorder.stop()` is called.
 * `{command: 'process', data: audioSamples}`, posted every time an audio buffer is available, the buffer is stored in `data`.
+The buffer is a `Int16Array` typed array.
+If you need to pass it in a message for Google's PPAPI, you might need to take the underlying `ArrayBuffer` with `audioSamples.buffer`.

 # 5. License